Microplastics in Water Bottles – How Dangerous is It?

 Microplastic in Water Bottle

-In another research headed by Phoebe Stapleton, assistant professor of pharmacology and toxicology at Rutgers University, it was found that microplastic contamination is present in U.S. groundwater.
+In another research mentioned by Phoebe Stapleton, assistant professor of pharmacology and toxicology at Rutgers University, it was found that microplastic contamination is present in U.S. groundwater (3).
 She further said that microplastics enter our body through ingestion and inhalation and can enter our bloodstream and organs.
 Even worse, pregnant women can pass the chemicals to unborn offspring.

 “Unfortunately, we do not currently know the toxicological outcomes of these exposures,” Stapleton added.